The Features at Convergence Theorem: a first-principles alternative to the Neural Feature Ansatz for how networks learn representations: Neural features satisfy FACT at convergence

 \section{Neural features satisfy FACT at convergence}

-Our main observation is that, at a critical point of the loss, the features $h(x)$ are weighted by their influence on the final loss.
-This is stated in the following theorem, which can be derived in just a few lines:
+In contrast to the empirically-derived NFA and eNFA, we seek to provide a relation derived from first principles.
+We proceed from the following simple observation: at a critical point of the loss, the features $h(x)$ are weighted by their influence on the final loss.
+This is stated in the following theorem.

 \begin{theorem}[Features at Convergence Theorem] If the parameters of the model are at a critical point of the loss with respect to $W$, then

 \end{theorem} \begin{proof} The premise of the theorem implies that $\nabla_W \cL_{\lambda}(\theta) = 0$, since $W$ is a subset of the model parameters.
 By left-multiplying by $W^{\top}$ and using the chain rule, we obtain \allowdisplaybreaks The theorem follows by rearranging and dividing by $\lambda$. \end{proof}